SamuelKos/simple-editor/README.md

 # simple-editor
 GUI-editor for Python development.
 Tested to work with Debian Bullseye.
-* walk-tabs is now Alt-tab instead of Ctrl-tab.
+* Walk-tabs is now Alt-tab instead of Ctrl-tab.
+Toggle theme is now Alt-t.
 * Filepaths are now saved to disk as relative paths so more flexibility if for example editing in different environments etc.
 * They are also changed to pathlib.Path-objects so this might work in Windows, have not tested it yet.
-* Because changes in save(), current state might be unsafe
-* Other fixes

 # Featuring
 * Auto-indent